Plugins

 Custom Commands

-How to create your own commands:
+To create your own commands:

 - Open App Menu → Plugin Manager.